 Students take four BCL subjects determined by the Faculty of Law in agreement with the relevant French partner institutions.
-Two of the subjects must be selected from core Common Law subjects (eg. Contract, Tort) and the remaining two will be selected from the range of subjects available in the BCL curriculum.
+Two of the subjects selected must be the Common Law subjects Contract and Tort and the remaining two will be selected from the range of subjects available in the BCL curriculum.